Aeroculture specialists grow plants without soil; generally by suspending them above sprays that moisten their roots with water and nutrients.

 For 2- and 4-year college and university programs across the country, visit our Where to Study page.

-In December 2018, the median yearly salary for an aeroculture/hydroponic specialist ranged from $32,000 - $82,250, according to Salary.com.
+In May 2020, the median yearly salary for an aeroculture/hydroponic specialist was $69,851, according to SimplyHired.com.
 For more information, visit Study.com's Aeroculture/Hydroponic Profile.

 PROFESSIONAL ORGANIZATIONS AND ASSOCIATIONS

 Learn from David Rosenberg, CEO and Co-Founder of AeroFarms about Aeroculture.